rstudio/visual-markdown-editing/docs/shortcuts.md

 | Run Code Chunk      | <kbd>⇧⌘ Enter</kbd> |                      |
 | Run Previous Chunks |   <kbd>⌥⌘ P</kbd>   |                      |

-?\> For markdown shortcuts, if you didn’t intend to use a shortcut and want to reverse it's effect, just press the backspace key.
+?\> For markdown shortcuts, if you didn't intend to use a shortcut and want to reverse it's effect, just press the backspace key.

 ### Insert Anything